Magic Carpet Ride

 Magic Carpet Ride is our online arts integration course in music, dance, and culture of the Middle East for students in grades 3 through 5.

 In the interactive videos and worksheet lessons, children find common ground in the fun of learning new ways to communicate—in music and math, in dance and movement, in geography and Arabic language.

-This virtual artist residency program is modeled on our live, in-person residency program in schools and is for remote learners, hybrid learners in the classroom, and homeschool students.
+This virtual artist residency program is modeled on our live residency program in schools and is for remote learners, hybrid learners in the classroom, homeschool students, pods and micro schools.

 "This (live) program was wonderful...The program was excellent and connected to what we were studying at the time.
 The students were engaged and had the opportunity to learn about another culture." —Ms. McClintock, 4th grade teacher, WV

 We include multiple disciplines in the integrated, project-based learning.

 Mention Aladdin and his magic lamp, and most kids hurrah.
 Yet, despite Arabic being a Department of State top 5 critical language, and our communities—both local and virtual—becoming multicultural, most kids know little of the Middle East.